Selfie-bd/Movie-Finder/README.md

 **__How To Use Me!?__**

 * -> Search for your Movie in [T2links Movie Finder](https://kevinnadar22.github.io/T2linksMovie/) with correct spelling
 * -> For YEAR wise movies, type the year.
 EG: 2016.
-(You will get all the available in 2016)
+(You will get all the available movies in 2016)